 From the Night Gallery episode ‘Big Surprise’ 1971.

-McCloud happens onto a series of murder scenes where the victims’ blood was drained from them through bite marks on the neck, leading him to a retired horror-film actor (Carradine) who seems to live as Dracula.
-Carradine plays the old horror movie star in the episode ‘McCloud Meets Dracula’,
+McCloud happens onto a series of murder scenes where the victims’ blood is drained from them through bite marks on the neck, leading him to a retired horror-film actor (Carradine) who seems to live as Dracula.
+Carradine plays the old horror movie star in the episode ‘McCloud Meets Dracula,’ Carradine appeared in several cop shows, including The Rookies in 1975, McCloud in 1977, Starsky and Hutch in 1978, and Wonder Woman in 1978, where he played Harlow Gault.

 Carradine was also cast in a film no one has seen or doesn’t seem to exist anywhere, that went through three title changes, at first Trip to Terror, Is This Trip Really Necessary? and eventually Blood of the Iron Maiden.
 He was cast in two exploitation films, as Preacher Sims co-starring with regular co-stars Scott Brady and Robert Dix in Cain's Cutthroats.